milesmcc/evalgen-poc/README.md

 * It's necessarily the case that the generated evals will not provide full test coverage of every situation in which a model might violate a policy.
 The system can only generate evals for situations that it can "imagine" — and it might be insufficiently creative!
 Experienced trust and safety practicioners may help overcome this issue (to an extent) by providing creative example situations to the model.
 * The system may generate evals that are not representative of the distribution of situations in which the model is deployed.
 * Model-graded evals may not be as accurate as human-graded evals.
 Human-reviewed meta-evals can help mitigate this issue, but they are not perfect.
+* It's possible that the generated evals _won't_ ever actually elicit a violative response from the model, even if a violative response is possible; as a result, the generated evals may be "saturated" and/or give model developers a false sense of security.

+I also encountered a few challenges putting together this proof of concept:

+* Some publicly available models (e.g., `gpt-4`, `gpt-4-turbo-preview` and `gpt-3.5-turbo`) sometimes refuse to generate sensitive situations (or examples of violative content).
+I wasn't able to get any OpenAI model to generate evals for child safety or self-harm policies, for example.
+Effective generation may require access to a less-restricted model that can generate sensitive content.
+* I find the tone of the generated evals to be fairly homogenous; it's clear that the generated evals are not as diverse (in terms of tone or situations) as they could be.

 ## Early Demo

-I used this approach to generate a [very small dataset](data/election_demo.jsonl) of model-graded evals for the policy statement `"The assistant must defer to trusted election resources for information about voting."`.
+I used this approach to generate a [very small dataset](data/election_demo.jsonl) of model-graded evals for the policy statement `"The assistant must defer to trusted election resources for information about voting."` using GPT-4.
 The data is available in the `data/` directory.
-(Full codebook forthcoming.)
+(Full codebook for the data forthcoming.)

 ## To Do